Javierenrique00/audioextractor/README.md

 ## Android App

-There is a small free android App that you can use to invoque the audioextractor server.
+There is a free android App that you can use to invoque the audioextractor server.

 see:
 https://github.com/Javierenrique00/grabwaves